BWTSE/Scenarios/shopping/instructions.md

 The `Tracker` class should have a method that generates a receipt object based on what is currently "in the basket".

-Finally, call your new receipt-generator method from `Main` and print the `String` returned by the method you constructed.
+Finally, call your new receipt-generator method from `Main` and print the `String` returned by the method you constructed to `System.out`.

 The `ItemDatabase` class (crudely) mocks database access, pay little attention to it.
 Otherwise you are free to modify the existing system, if you feel it is appropriate to complete your task.